-The land of the Marche, Italy also hides several man-made underground facilities.
-The towns of Fermo, Camerano, and Fano, to mention but a few, give you a chance to explore some of the most intriguing underground structures in Europe.
+The land of the Marche, Italy also hides deep beneath the surface several man-made facilities.
+In the towns of Fermo, Camerano, and Fano you can explore some of the most intriguing underground structures in Europe.

 In the town of Fermo, you will find the largest ever Roman cisterns (in terms of their surface area).
 They were built in the 1st century AD.
 The cisterns can still be visited.
 They comprise 30 rooms divided into three lines and have an area of 2200 sq. m.

 The town of Fano in the Marche, Italy is the modern-day embodiment of what originally was the Roman settlement of Fanum Fortunae.
-There are many Roman relics there, many of which are beneath the surface of the town’s infrastructure.
-You can go on a guided tour of the underground archaeological area and see such exciting things like the Roman amphitheatre and the Roman marketplace.
+There are many Roman relics here, many of which are beneath the surface of the town’s infrastructure.
+You can go on a guided tour of the underground archaeological area and see such exciting things as the ruins of the Roman amphitheatre and the Roman marketplace.

 In Vicenza don’t miss the Criptoportico Romano – the preserved gallery of a Roman villa which is now several metres underground.
 Another great place below Vicenza’s surface is just underneath the city’s Duomo.
-The Diocesan Museum organises guided visits there which are very interesting.
+The Diocesan Museum organises guided visits to this archaeological area with Roman ruins which are very interesting.

-If you want to get close to more recent events, try visiting Monte Grappa – an iconic place in the Italian war history.
+If you have an interest in more recent events, try visiting Monte Grappa – an iconic place in the Italian war history.
 There, rain or not, you can explore an incredibly long tunnel which had been excavated in the hills during the First World War.

 With Kids: In general, most kids love exploring what’s underground.
 If this will be your kids’ first visit to an underground place though, try preparing them for the experience.

-For example, you can gently explain to them that it will be dark, that it may be wet or slippery and that you will be part of a group and need to walk together with the group.
+For example, you can gently explain to them that the light may be rather dim, that it may be wet or slippery and that you will be part of a group and need to keep up with the group at all times.
 It’s a good idea to emphasise that touching is not allowed.
-Especially if you are visiting a cave where thousands of years were needed to build the beautiful but fragile stalactites and stalagmites.
+Especially if you are visiting a cave where thousands of years were needed for the beautiful but fragile stalactites and stalagmites inside to grow.

 You know your child best so you can decide for yourself if they will enjoy a visit to an underground place or not.
 Personally, I wouldn’t take my child into catacombs but caves that are open for tourists are fine with me.

-Riposo is the long extended lunch break which is the norm here in Italy.
+Riposo is the long extended lunch break that is the norm in Italy.
 Riposo is an integral part of local culture and if you find yourself outside of the most touristy Italian places you will soon come to experience it for yourself.

 Shops shut for, on average, three hours each afternoon.
 Often, smaller museums and lesser-known sights also follow suit.

-It really is a special type of disappointment to travel all the way in the rain to see something you have set your heart on, only to find that it’s in the middle of its traditional riposo.
+It really is a special type of disappointment to travel all the way in the rain to see something you have set your heart on, only to arrive in the middle of its traditional riposo.

 The best way to beat riposo in Italy is to join it.
 Especially when it rains.
 There is nothing like taking a short nap in your snug hotel room when the skies are throwing buckets of water outside.
 After an hour or two, you will be all refreshed and ready to explore.
 Plus, everything will be open again just when you are there to see it.

-If you want to learn more about Italian riposo, how it works and what are its roots, please, have a look here:
+If you want to learn more about Italian riposo and how it works, have a look here: